 Department of Forensic Science

-The Department of Forensic Science offers two minors, a master’s degree, and a doctoral degree.
-For a listing of the programs offered within the Department of Forensic Science, please, reference the Programs tab on this page.
+The Department of Forensic Science offers a minor, a master’s degree, and a doctoral degree.
+For a listing of the programs offered within the Department of Forensic Science, please, reference the Programs tab in the respective catalog.

 Sam Houston State University offers a PhD in Forensic Science for those seeking leadership positions or intending to pursue careers in research or education.
-The doctoral program at SHSU is an interdisciplinary science degree that can be completed in four to five years of full-time study.
+The doctoral program at SHSU is an interdisciplinary science degree that can be completed in approximately five years of full-time study.

-The minor in Forensic Science is tailored towards criminal justice majors interested in pursuing investigative or non-laboratory based careers in forensic science (i.e., crime scene investigators) and science majors who may have an interest in traditional (laboratory-based) careers in forensic science.
-The minor in Forensic Anthropology provides hands-on training with state-of-the-art technology at the Southeast Texas Applied Forensic Science (STAFS) facility.
+The minor in Forensic Science can be tailored towards criminal justice or non-science majors interested in pursuing investigative or non-laboratory based careers in forensic science (i.e., crime scene investigators) and science majors (e.g., chemistry, biology) who have an interest in traditional (laboratory-based) careers in forensic science.

 Student Organizations and Activities